Travel in the corona era: Here's what you need to know is written by The editorial staff, RejsRejsRejs.

 A country can also be colored orange as a result of the country itself having introduced entry restrictions for Danish citizens.
 It can be a long quarantine on arrival or requirements for where you can travel in the country.
 There are a few cases where you can only enter if you have a recognizable purpose or are a citizen.
 In most countries, it is the case that you can enter well, even though there are entry restrictions, but there are restrictions when you are in the country.

-First and foremost, it is the country you would like to travel to that determines whether there is quarantine, test requirements or anything else upon entry.
+First and foremost, it is the country you want to travel to that determines whether there is quarantine, test requirements or anything else upon entry.
 Not the Danish authorities.
-The majority of the world's countries are still open to Danes, and you are welcome to travel to.
+The majority of the world's countries are open to Danes, and you are welcome to travel to.

 Lack of individual guides

 Lack of individual guidance is the third reason why a country is colored orange - or red for that matter.
-This currently applies. for all countries outside Europe and all European countries outside the EU / EEA, ie. the majority of all countries in the world.
-They are not assessed individually, but as a block.
+This has applied to all countries outside Europe and all European countries outside the EU / EEA, ie. most of the countries in the world.
+They are not necessarily assessed individually, but as a block.

 The Ministry of Foreign Affairs has opted out of making individual travel guides to many countries, regardless of infection rates and any entry restrictions.
-Among them are countries that have high infection rates such as the USA and India and also countries that have very low infection rates, such as Seychelles, Maldives and a stripe caribbean islands.
+Among them are countries that have high infection rates and also countries that have very low infection rates, such as Seychelles, Maldives and a stripe caribbean islands.

 The lack of individual travel guides also applies to a number of countries Balkans.